zoxpx/pxdocs/content/install-with-other/dcos/operate-and-maintain/going-production-with-dcos.md

 * Portworx classifies drive media into different performance levels and groups them in separate pools for volume data.
 These levels are called `io_priority` and they offer the levels  `high`, `medium` and `low`

 * The `io_priority` of a pool is determined automatically by Portworx.
-If the intention is to run low latency transactional workloads like databases on Portworx, then Portworx, Inc. recommends having NVMe or other SAS/SATA SSDs in the system.
+If the intention is to run low latency transactional workloads like databases on Portworx, then {{<companyName>}} recommends having NVMe or other SAS/SATA SSDs in the system.
 Pool priority can be managed as documented [here](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/maintenance-mode)

 * This [page](/concepts/class-of-service) offers more information on different io_prioirty levels